ocj137/Scrape-RV/README.md

 # Scrape-RV

 This project uses web scraping.
-The code can be run from the command line,instead of the notebook;save the code to a file (with a .py extension), and run it using the Python interpreter:
+The code can be run from the command line,instead of the notebook;
+to do so, save the code to a file (with a .py extension), and run it using the Python interpreter:

 python my_file.py